Raising children has never been easy…

 It’s your job to ignite their spirit from within so that they make the right choices and believe in themselves…even in the face of those storms.

 You can be their lighthouse when they are young…and teach them how to build their own as they grow into adulthood.
+(I talk about this a lot, as a motivational speaker)

 To foster self-esteem in children, you must light the flame within